matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 So examples of sequence functions that need state are take, partition-all, partition-by and things like that.
 They are counting, or they are accumulating some stuff to spit it out later.
 Where is that going to go?

 And it has to go inside the transducer object.
 They have to make state.
 And there is some rules about that.
 If you need state as a transducer author, you have to create it every time uniquely.
 And again, every time you are asked to transform a step function.
 So anew you are going to create state every time you transform a step function.

 That means that if you build up a transducer stack, some of which are stateful transducers, and you apply it -- not when you build it, no state exists then.
 Now, after you have called comp, there is no state.
 When you have applied it, you now have a new process step.
 But as we should be thinking about all transducer process steps, including the ones at the bottom, that may be stateful.
-We do not know the very bottom process has not launched stuff into space.
+You do not know that the very bottom process has not launched stuff into space.

-So you should always treat an applied transducer stack as if it would return a stateful process, which means you should not alias it.
+So you should _always_ treat an applied transducer stack as if it would return a stateful process, which means you should not alias it.

 What ends up happening in practice is: all of the transducible processes, they do the applying.
 It is not in the user's hands to do it.
-You pass around a transducer, and input to the job, the job applies the transducer to its process.
+You pass around a transducer, and input to the job, to the job.
+The job applies the transducer to its process.
 It gets a fresh set of state when it does that, and there is no harm.
 But you do have to do this by convention.

 [Time 0:36:36]